 San Miguel de Allende: Centro Comercial La Luciernaga, Libramiento Manuel Zavala (Pepe KBZON), telephone (011)(52)(415) 152-2357.

-Although Mexican Immigration regulations allow use of the passport card for entry into Mexico by air, travelers should be aware that the card is only for use at United States land border crossings and sea ports-of-entry, and may not be used to board international flights in the U.S. or to return to the U.S. from abroad by air.
-The passport card is available only to U.S. citizens.
-Further information on the Passport Card can be found on our website.
+Mexican immigration regulations allow the use of the passport card for entry into Mexico by air.
+However travelers should be aware that the card is only for use at United States land border crossings and sea ports-of-entry, and may not be used to board international flights to or from the United States.
+Further information on the passport card can be found on our website.

-Legal permanent residents in possession of their I-551 Permanent Resident card may board flights to the United States from
+Legal permanent residents in possession of an I-551 Permanent Resident card may board flights to the United States from Mexico.

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Mexico.

-Tourist Travel: U.S. citizens do not require a visa or a tourist card for tourist stays of 72 hours or less within the 20-30 kilometer “border zone".
-U.S. citizens traveling as tourists beyond the “border zone”, or entering Mexico by air, must pay a fee to obtain a tourist card, also known as an FMM, available from Mexican consulates, Mexican border crossing points, Mexican tourism offices, airports within the border zone, and most airlines serving Mexico.
+Tourist Travel: U.S. citizens do not require a visa or a tourist card for tourist stays of 72 hours or less within the 20-30 kilometer "border zone," U.S. citizens traveling as tourists beyond the "border zone," or entering Mexico by air, must pay a fee to obtain a tourist card, also known as an FMM, available from Mexican consulates, Mexican border crossing points, Mexican tourism offices, airports within the border zone, and most airlines serving Mexico.
 The fee for the tourist card is generally included in the price of a plane ticket for travelers arriving by air.
 U.S. citizens fill out the FMM form; Mexican immigration retains the larger portion and the traveler is given the smaller right-hand portion.
-This FMM is normally white, blue, and green in color.
-It is extremely important to keep this form in a safe location.
-Mexican immigration agents and federal police have the authority to ask for proof of legal status in Mexico and, on occasion, U.S. citizens without documents have been detained by police.
+This FMM is normally red, white, and green in color.
+It is extremely important to safeguard this form.
+Mexican immigration agents and federal police have the authority to ask for proof of legal status in Mexico and, on occasion, have detained U.S. citizens without documents.
 Travelers should always carry a photocopy of their passport data page and FMM.
-Upon exiting the country at a Mexican National Institute of Migration (INM) departure check point, U.S. citizens are required to turn in this form.
-Travelers who lose their FMM can be significantly delayed and possibly fined upon departure.
-Travelers who enter Mexico by land and fail to obtain to an FMM are usually required to pay a fine upon departure.
+Prior to exiting the country at a Mexican National Institute of Migration (INM) departure check point, visitors are required to turn in their FMM.
+Departing travelers who lose this form can be significantly delayed and possibly fined.
+Travelers who enter Mexico by land and fail to obtain to an FMM are usually required to pay a fine when exiting the country.
 For more information visit the INM website.
 It is also important that travelers confirm that they are interacting with a bona fide Mexican immigration official before accepting guidance or instruction regarding immigration forms.

-Business Travel: Upon arrival in Mexico, business travelers must complete and submit form FMM authorizing the conduct of business, but not employment, for a 30-day period.
-Travelers entering Mexico for purposes other than tourism or business, or for stays of longer than 180 days, require a visa and must carry a valid U.S. passport.
-U.S. citizens planning to work or live in Mexico should apply for the appropriate Mexican visa prior to traveling from either the Mexican Embassy in Washington, DC, or at the nearest Mexican consulate in the United States.
+Business Travel: Upon arrival in Mexico, business travelers must complete and submit form FMM which grants them the right to conduct business, but not employment, for a 30-day period.
+Travelers entering Mexico for purposes other than tourism or business, or for stays of longer than 180 days, require a visa and valid U.S. passport prior to entry.
+U.S. citizens planning to work or live in Mexico should apply for the appropriate Mexican visa prior to traveling at the Mexican Embassy in Washington, DC, or at the nearest Mexican consulate in the United States.

-Vehicle Permits: Tourists wishing to travel beyond the border zone with their vehicle must obtain a temporary import permit or risk having their vehicle confiscated by Mexican customs officials.
-At present the only exceptions to the requirement are for vehicles traveling in the Baja Peninsula and those vehicles covered by the “Only Sonora” program in Western Sonora.
+Vehicle Permits: Foreign tourists wishing to travel beyond the border zone with their vehicle must obtain a temporary import permit.
+If they do not, they risk having their vehicle confiscated by Mexican customs officials.
+At present the only exceptions to the requirement are for vehicles traveling in the Baja Peninsula and those vehicles covered by the "Only Sonora" program in Western Sonora.
 This program generally covers the area west of Mexican Federal Highway 15 between the Arizona border and the Gulf of California, ending in Empalme.
 Foreign vehicles entering Mexico through land border crossings in Sonora do not need temporary import permits if they remain within the zone established by the program.
-All foreign tourists, however, must have their valid immigration documents (FMM, FM2, FM3, or FME) with them at all times while traveling through Mexico regardless of whether or not they must register their vehicles, and the registered owner must be in the vehicle.
-For details on the program, visit the “Only Sonora” website (Spanish only).
+All foreign tourists, however, must have their valid immigration documents with them at all times while traveling through Mexico regardless of whether or not they must register their vehicles, and the registered owner must be in the vehicle.
+For details on the program, visit the "Only Sonora" website (Spanish only).

-To acquire a permit, one must submit evidence of citizenship, title for the vehicle, a vehicle registration certificate, a driver's license, and a processing fee to either a Banjercito (Mexican Army Bank) branch located at a Mexican Customs (Aduana) office at the port of entry, or at one of the Mexican consulates located in the United States.
-Mexican law also requires the posting of a bond at a Banjercito office to guarantee the export of the car from Mexico within a time period determined at the time of the application.
-For this purpose, drivers will need to make a credit card or cash deposit of between $200 and $400, depending on the make/model/year of the vehicle.
-In order to recover this bond, prior to the expiration of the allotted temporary import time period, travelers must go to any Mexican Customs office immediately prior to departing Mexico.
-If drivers will be staying in Mexico with their vehicle longer than the allotted temporary import time period, prior to the expiration of that period the driver must obtain FM2 or FM3 status and take proof of such status to any Mexican Customs office within 15 days of acquiring such status.
 Regardless of any official or unofficial advice to the contrary, vehicle permits cannot be obtained at checkpoints in the interior of Mexico.
-If the proper permit is not obtained before entering Mexico and cannot be obtained at the Banjercito branch at the port of entry, do not proceed to the interior.
+If the permit is not obtained before entering Mexico or cannot be obtained at the Banjercito branch at the port of entry, do not proceed past the border zone.
 Travelers without the proper permit may be incarcerated, fined and/or have their vehicle seized at immigration/customs checkpoints.
-In addition, in November 2011, Mexico implemented a requirement for emissions certification for vehicles being permanently imported to Mexico.
-There are restrictions on the age of vehicles being permanently imported, but there are no such restrictions for cars under temporary permits.
-For further information about all vehicle import issues, visit the website for Mexican Customs (Aduanas) at Acerca de Aduana Mexico (“About Mexican Customs”).
+In addition, Mexico also requires an emissions certificate for vehicles being permanently imported into Mexico.
+There are also restrictions on the age of vehicles being permanently imported butno such restrictions for cars under temporary permits.
+For further information about all vehicle import issues, visit the English-language website for Mexican Customs (Aduanas) at Acerca de Aduana Mexico ("About Mexican Customs").